Steal What’s Working on 𝕏 (Twitter) in 2025

 To access Twitter’s advanced search, go to twitter.com/search-advanced.
 From there, you can enter the criteria you want to search for and find tweets that match your criteria.

-Monitor customer feedback and respond to their tweets
+1. Monitor customer feedback and respond to their posts

 Use advanced search to see what topics are currently trending among your followers and customers.
 This information can give you insights into what your audience is interested in, and help you create content that resonates with them.
 By staying on top of the latest trends, you can demonstrate that you are an expert in your field and an authority in your industry.